alexandre-ricciardi/zawgl/README.md

 * A fixed sized Pager implementation.

 ## Test
-A docker package is available to test the Database:
+A docker package is available for testing purpose:
 ```
 docker run -p8182:8182 --rm -it ghcr.io/alexandre-ricciardi/alexandre-ricciardi/one-graph:latest
 ```